The implications of Walgreens' decision on abortion pills

 In addition to state laws, attorneys general from conservative states have argued that shipments of mifepristone run afoul of a 19th century law that prohibited sending items used in abortion through the mail.

-A spokesman says the company told the attorneys general that it will not dispense mifepristone in their states and it does plan to ship the drug to them as well.
+A spokesman says the company told the attorneys general that it will not dispense mifepristone in their states and it doesn't plan to ship the drug to them as well.

 But Walgreens is working to become eligible through the FDA’s certification process.
 It plans to dispense the pills where it can legally do so.